tysuprawee/CSCE_580/quiz1/Q3/README.md

 | `CALL COMPLETE` | 31 |

 ### a3.
 Issues discovered
 - **Completion dates disconnected from dispatch dates.** Every `CALL COMPLETE` entry was stamped as either 4 or 5 September 2025, which inflated raw call durations by multiple months.
-The `cleaned_call_complete` helper replaces the incorrect calendar date with the dispatch date while keeping the recorded time-of-day; when the time appears earlier than dispatch it is rolled into the next day.【F:quiz1/Q3/analyze.py†L27-L57】【F:quiz1/Q3/analyze.py†L233-L242】
+The `cleaned_call_complete` helper replaces the incorrect calendar date with the dispatch date while keeping the recorded time-of-day; when the time appears earlier than dispatch it is rolled into the next day.
 - **Alarm timestamps with inconsistent days.** Several alarms reused the correct time-of-day but a different day or month, creating implausible gaps of days or weeks.
-The `alarm_baseline` logic realigns anomalous alarms to the dispatch date whenever the difference exceeds 12 hours, yielding realistic response gaps.【F:quiz1/Q3/analyze.py†L59-L83】
+The `alarm_baseline` logic realigns anomalous alarms to the dispatch date whenever the difference exceeds 12 hours, yielding realistic response gaps.
-- **Duplicate incident identifiers.** Incident `25-2023` appears twice; downstream reporting should deduplicate or aggregate those entries.【F:quiz1/Q3/analyze.py†L129-L133】
+- **Duplicate incident identifiers.** Incident `25-2023` appears twice; downstream reporting should deduplicate or aggregate those entries.
 - **Multi-value dispatch units.** Units are stored as comma-separated strings.
-The loader splits them into a list so unit counts can be analysed reliably.【F:quiz1/Q3/analyze.py†L105-L116】【F:quiz1/Q3/analyze.py†L186-L205】
+The loader splits them into a list so unit counts can be analysed reliably.

 ### a4.
 Cleaning outcomes
-- The worst case highlighted above now resolves in 26 minutes instead of five months because the completion timestamp is projected onto the dispatch day.【F:quiz1/Q3/analyze.py†L27-L57】【F:quiz1/Q3/analyze.py†L233-L242】【F:quiz1/Q3/analyze.py†L245-L252】
+- The worst case highlighted above now resolves in 26 minutes instead of five months because the completion timestamp is projected onto the dispatch day.
-- Alarms that were off by a day are realigned, reducing exaggerated delays to zero minutes when appropriate.【F:quiz1/Q3/analyze.py†L59-L83】【F:quiz1/Q3/analyze.py†L209-L214】
+- Alarms that were off by a day are realigned, reducing exaggerated delays to zero minutes when appropriate.

 ### a5.
 Post-cleaning quality check
-- Call resolution now averages **138.6 minutes** (median **12.0 minutes**), with a maximum of **1,439 minutes**—well within a 24-hour window.【F:quiz1/Q3/analyze.py†L141-L168】
+- Call resolution now averages **138.6 minutes** (median **12.0 minutes**), with a maximum of **1,439 minutes**—well within a 24-hour window.
-- Alarm-to-dispatch gaps centre on **6.0 minutes** (median **4.0 minutes**), confirming short dispatch delays after realignment.【F:quiz1/Q3/analyze.py†L170-L178】
+- Alarm-to-dispatch gaps centre on **6.0 minutes** (median **4.0 minutes**), confirming short dispatch delays after realignment.
-- Alarm-to-close durations average **144.2 minutes**, demonstrating consistency between the cleaned timelines.【F:quiz1/Q3/analyze.py†L170-L178】
+- Alarm-to-close durations average **144.2 minutes**, demonstrating consistency between the cleaned timelines.

 ## Question b – Exploratory data analysis

 ### b1.
 Average time from call creation to closure
-Calls resolve in **138.6 minutes on average** (median **12.0 minutes**) after the cleaning step described above.【F:quiz1/Q3/analyze.py†L141-L168】
+Calls resolve in **138.6 minutes on average** (median **12.0 minutes**) after the cleaning step described above.

 ### b2.
 Time from alarm to closure
-Interpreting `ALARM DATE TIME` as the earliest recorded event, the window from alarm to final clearance averages **144.2 minutes** with a **17.0 minute** median.【F:quiz1/Q3/analyze.py†L170-L178】 This aligns with the short dispatch gaps observed in part (a5).
+Interpreting `ALARM DATE TIME` as the earliest recorded event, the window from alarm to final clearance averages **144.2 minutes** with a **17.0 minute** median.
+This aligns with the short dispatch gaps observed in part (a5).

 ### b3.
 Busiest shift
-Shift **A** handled **735** incidents during the study window, slightly ahead of shift C (719) and shift B (677).【F:quiz1/Q3/analyze.py†L180-L188】 The 69 uncategorised rows highlight the need for better shift logging.
+Shift **A** handled **735** incidents during the study window, slightly ahead of shift C (719) and shift B (677).
+The 69 uncategorised rows highlight the need for better shift logging.

 ### b4.
 Incidents by weekday and hour
 The tables below show call counts by weekday and hour of dispatch.
-Totals across both halves equal the 2,200 logged incidents.【F:quiz1/Q3/analyze.py†L190-L216】
+Totals across both halves equal the 2,200 logged incidents.

 Segment 00–11